zephschafer/WA_TaxRetailSales/README.md

 And an jupyter notebook with a script to scrape the relevant data.

-View the visualization at www.pathdependent.net.
+View the graphed data at www.pathdependent.net.